 Figure 5.3.3-1 Likelihood distribution for rate parameter λ derived using Equation 5.3.3-1 for N = 2 and T = 2,000 years.
-Top: normalized probability density function for λ.
+Top: normalized probability density function for λ .
 Bottom: resulting cumulative distribution function.
-Dashed lines show the cumulative probability levels for the Miller and Rice (1983) discrete approximation of a continuous probability distribution. .,5-128 Figure 5.3.3-2 Uncertainty distributions for the age of Charleston RLMEs 5-129 Figure 5.4.4-1 Spatial distribution of earthquakes in the CEUS SSC Project catalog.
-Solid lines indicate the boundaries of the seismotectonic source zones (narrow interpretation) 5-130 Figure 5.4.4-2 Spatial distribution of earthquakes in the CEUS SSC Project catalog with good quality depth determinations used for assessing crustal thickness.
-Solid lines indicate the boundaries of the seismotectonic source zones (narrow interpretation) 5-131 Figure 5.4.4-3 Distribution of better-quality focal depths in Mmax source zones .5-132 Figure 5.4.4-4 (1 of 3) Distribution of better-quality focal depths in seismotectonic source zones 5-133 Figure 5.4.4-4 (2 of 3) Distribution of better-quality focal depths in seismotectonic source zones 5-134 Figure 5.4.4-4 (3 of 3) Distribution of better-quality focal depths in seismotectonic source zones.
-5-135 Figure 6.1-1 Map showing the RLME sources characterized in the CEUS SSC model.
-Detailed alternatives to the source geometries are shown on figures associated with each RLME discussion 6-111 Figure 6.1-2a Map showing the RLME sources and seismicity from the CEUS SSC earthquake catalog.
-Some of the RLMEs occur in regions of elevated seismicity, but others do not.
-6-112 Figure 6.1-2b Close-up of the Wabash Valley and New Madrid/Reelfoot Rift RLME sources and seismicity from the CEUS SSC earthquake catalog.
-Some of the RLMEs occur in regions of elevated seismicity, but others do not 6-113 Figure 6.1.1-1 Logic tree for the Charlevoix RLME source 6-114 Figure 6.1.1-2 Seismicity and tectonic features of the Charlevoix RLME .,6-115 Figure 6.1.1-3 Magnetic and gravity anomaly maps of the Charlevoix RLME .6-116 Figure 6.1.2-1a Logic tree for the Charleston RLME source .6-117 Figure 6.1.2-1b Logic tree for the Charleston RLME source .6-118 Figure 6.1.2-2 Charleston RLME source zones with (a) total magnetic anomaly and (b) residual isostatic gravity data 6-119 Figure 6.1.2-3 Postulated faults and tectonic features in the Charleston region .6-120 Figure 6.1.2-4 Postulated faults and tectonic features in the local Charleston area .6-121 Figure 6.1,2-5a Postulated faults and tectonic features in the Charleston region with Charleston RLME source zones 6-122 Figure 6.1.2-5b Postulated faults and tectonic features in the local Charleston area with Charleston RLME source zones .6-123 Figure 6.1.2-6 Schematic diagram showing contemporary, maximum, and minimum constraining age sample locations 6-124
+Dashed lines show the cumulative probability levels for the Miller and Rice (1983) discrete approximation of a continuous probability distribution. .5-128 Figure 5.3.3-2 Uncertainty distributions for the age of Charleston RLMEs .5-129 Figure 5.4.4-1 Spatial distribution of earthquakes in the CEUS SSC Project catalog.
+Solid lines indicate the boundaries of the seismotectonic source zones (narrow interpretation) .5-130 Figure 5.4.4-2 Spatial distribution of earthquakes in the CEUS SSC Project catalog with good quality depth determinations used for assessing crustal thickness.
+Solid lines indicate the boundaries of the seismotectonic source zones (narrow Interpretation) .5-131 Figure 5.4.4-3 Distribution of better-guality focal depths in Mmax source zones .5-132 Figure 5.4.4-4 (1 of 3) Distribution of better-quality focal depths in seismotectonic source .5-133 Figure 5.4.4-4 (2 of 3) Distribution of better-quality focal depths in seismotectonic source 5-134 Figure 5.4.4-4 (3 of 3) Distribution of better-quality focal depths in seismotectonic source 5-135 Figure 6.1-1 Map showing the RLME sources characterized in the CEUS SSC model.
+Detailed alternatives to the source geometries are shown on figures associated with each RLME discussion. .6-111 Figure 6.1-2a Map showing the RLME sources and seismicity from the CEUS SSC earthquake catalog.
+Some of the RLMEs occur in regions of elevated seismicity, but others do not. .6-112 Figure 6.1-2b Close-up of the Wabash Valley and New Madrid/Reelfoot Rift RLME sources and seismicity from the CEUS SSC earthquake catalog.
+Some of the RLMEs occur in regions of elevated seismicity, but others do not .6-113 Figure 6.1.1-1 Logic tree for the Charlevoix RLME source. .6-114 Figure 6.1.1-2 Seismicity and tectonic features of the Charlevoix RLME .6-115 Figure 6.1.1-3 Magnetic and gravity anomaly maps of the Charlevoix RLME .6-116 Figure 6.1.2-1a Logic tree for the Charleston RIME source .6-117 Figure 6.1.2-1b Logic free for the Charleston RIME source .6-118 Figure 6.1.2-2 Charleston RLME source zones with (a) total magnetic anomaly and (b) .6-119 Figure 6.1.2.3 Destulated faults and tectonic features in the Charleston region 6-120 Figure 6.1.2-0 Postulated faults and tectoric features in the local Charleston area 8-121 Figure 6.1.2-5 Postulated faults and tectonic features in the local orialisation area 6-122 Citation 6.4.2 Sh Doctulated faulte and toptonic features in the local Charlester area with Charleston RLME source zones .6-123 Figure 6.1.2-6 Schematic diagram showing contemporary, maximum, and minimum constraining age sample locations .6-124